Azure/azure-policy/README.md

 This repository contains built-in samples of Azure Policies that can be used as reference for creating and assigning policies to your subscriptions and resource groups.
 For easy search of all built-in  with descriptions, see [Policy samples](https://docs.microsoft.com/azure/governance/policy/samples/) on docs.microsoft.com.

-For custom policy samples, [check](https://github.com/Azure/Community-Policy) out our Community repo!
+For custom policy samples,out [our Community repo!](https://github.com/Azure/Community-Policy)

 ## Contributing